rbogle/backstage-on-aws/README.md

 ## Add Dockerfile and .docker ignore
-Add a dockerfile to the backstage dir as detailed from from [backstage docs](https://backstage.io/docs/getting-started/deployment-other#docker)
+Add a dockerfile to the backstage dir as detailed from the [backstage deployment docs](https://backstage.io/docs/getting-started/deployment-other#docker)

 ## Configure Backstage to use Env vars